Moduli space of genus one curves on cubic threefold: Free components

-Since $N_f(-\sum_{i=1}^a p_i)$ is not generically globally generated, $M'$ parametrizes a family of curves on a surface $S\subset X$.
-By Lemma \ref{Lem:genus1bal}, $S$ is independent of the set of points chosen.
-Replace $S$ by a resolution of singularities.
-Then $M'$ gives rise to a free component $M" \subset \overline{M}_{1,0}(S)$.
-Since there is a dominant family of curves going through $a$ general points on $S$ and this family has dimension $h^0(E, N_f(-\sum_{i=1}^a p_i))$, we can compute the lower bound of the dimension of $M"$:

-Write $C$ for the induced image of $f$ on $S$, and denote by $L$ the pullback of the hyperplane section of $X$ to $S$.
-We have {\allowdisplaybreaks }

-Since $K_{S} + a(S, L)L$ is pseudo-effective, we have $a(S,L) > 1$, in which case $a(S,L) = 2$ by Theorem \ref{Classifya-inv} and $S$ is birational to a $\BP^1$-bundle over some curve.
-This implies that $M"$, and hence $M$, generically parametrizes covers of lines, a contradiction.
-Hence $N_f$ is balanced. }

-Before proving the Movable Bend-and-Break lemma, we address the local behavior of a stable map with a contracted genus one component.
+Next, we address the local behavior of a stable map with a contracted genus one component.
 Such a stable map may be a singular point in the moduli space and could lie in the intersection of multiple components in $\overline{M}_{1,0}(X)$.

 {\lemma \cite[5.9.
 Lemma.]{Vak00} Let $Z$ be a complete reduced nodal curve of arithmetic genus 1, and let $\pi: Z\to X$ be a morphism to a smooth cubic threefold.
 Assume $(Z, \pi)$ can be smoothed.
 If $B$ is a connected union of contracted components of $Z$ of arithmetic genus 1, intersecting $\overline{Z\backslash B}$ in $k$ points, and $t_1, \dots, t_k$ are tangent vectors to $\overline{Z\backslash B}$ at those points, then $\{\pi(t_i)\}_{i=1}^k$ are linearly dependent in $T_{X, {\pi(B)}}$. }